-Build-to Lines are intended to ensure that buildings are situated at or close to setback lines in order to create and maintain defined street walls.
+Build-to Llines are intended to ensure that buildings are situated at or close to setback lines in order to create and maintain defined street walls.
 Street walls are important in the framing and animation of the public right of way.
 This framing intent is particularly important, for example, along the two wedge parks illustrated in Figure 3.4.
 A successful development of street wall will create defined 'outdoor rooms' which will invite greater activity of residents and visitors alike.

-The Build-to Line is expressed as a minimum percentage of the setback line for building faces that front a public street.
-For instance, with a 70% Build-to Line, 70% or more of all building faces fronting a public street must be built up to the setback line, and 30% or less of building faces may be built behind the setback line.
+The Bbuild-to Lline is expressed as a minimum percentage of the setback line for building faces that front a public street.
+For instance, with a 70% Bbuild-to Lline, 70% of all building faces fronting a public street must be built up to the setback line meet the setback, and while no more than 30% or less of building faces may be built behind the setback line.

-The Build-to Line standard for residential buildings is 70% and for mixed-use and commercial buildings is 85%.
+The Bbuild-to Lline standard for residential buildings is 70% and for mixeduse and commercial buildings is 85%.